Background pattern

 • You have hypovolemia (reduced blood volume) or are weak.

-• You have a heart rhythm disorder called "prolongation of the QT interval".
+• You have an alteration in the electrical activity of your heart called "prolongation of the QT interval".

-You may recover from anesthesia with Suprane quickly.
-If you expect to have pain after your operation, your doctor will give you pain relief medications.
-This will be done at the end of your operation or when you are recovering after the same.
+You will be able to recover from anesthesia with Suprane quickly.
+If you expect to have pain after your operation, your doctor will give you pain-relieving medications.
+This will be done at the end of your operation or when you are recovering from it.

 Children